In this 2-minute read:

 - Biden-Harris administration and SBA announce updates to PPP loan process and rules to “Further Promote Equitable Access to Relief”

-- 1040/Schedule C filers will be able to use GROSS profits in calculating their max PPP loan amounts, rather than net
+- 1040/Schedule C filers now able to use GROSS profits in calculating their max PPP loan amounts, rather than net

 - 14-day “exclusive application period” starting 2/24 will permit only businesses with fewer than 20 employees to apply